Stop Living Paycheck to Paycheck Today in 5 Steps!

 * Is it time for a raise?
 It is never easy to ask your boss for more money, but if you are a good employee you critical to the company’s success.
 Don’t underestimate your value.

-3. Take responsibility.
-Although your current situation may not be your fault, you should solve your OWN financial challenges at take responsibility.
+Although your current situation may not be your fault, you should solve your OWN financial challenges at taking responsibility of your expenses.
 After all, no one can fix this for you.

-Sadly, a lot of people earn what they believe they deserve to earn.
+Sadly, a lot of people earn what they believe they deserve to earn and end up living paycheck to paycheck.
 Think about it, you wouldn’t take a job that paid half as much as you’re making now, because you know you deserve more.
 What if you thought in your heart that you deserved to earn an extra $15,000 a year?
 What would that do for your family?
 Change your circumstances, right?